ncubeanalytics/ingest/DESIGN.md

 ## Custom behavior with python plugin

-It is possible to implement custom handling of HTTP requests beyond the configuration options by implementing the `ncube_ingest_plugin.PythonProcessor` interface, which receives the full HTTP request and can implement arbitrary request handling to
+It is possible to implement custom handling of HTTP requests beyond the configuration options by implementing the [`ncube_ingest_plugin.RequestProcessor`](src/python/ncube_ingest_plugin) interface, which receives the full HTTP request and can implement arbitrary request handling to
 * form the full HTTP response which will be returned to the ingest caller
 * decide whether to forward or ignore data from being forwarded to Kafka